 Points of etiquette

-For the end, we have some pointers on what is considered appropriate behavior at the craps table.
-Regardless of what you have seen in Hollywood movies, never, ever, blow at dice or offer your significant other to do it for you, especially now, during the pandemic.
-This is considered extremely rude and you will be warned by the staff.
+- Regardless of what you have seen in Hollywood movies, never, ever, blow at dice or ask someone else to doit, especially during the pandemic.
+It’s considered bad form and you will be warned by the staff.
 Simply shake the dice and roll them on the table.
-Remember that, for the roll to be valid, dice must hit the wall of the table.
-Also, if you overdo it and dice fall off the table, your throw will be invalidated.

 Superstitions in the Game of Craps

-If dice fall off the table, the next roll will be seven.
+- If dice fall off the table, the next roll will be seven.
 Depending on the desired outcome (if it was a comeout roll or not) the shooter will insist on either the same set of dice or a new one.